 The culmination of the students’ learning experience was demonstrated through this year’s capstone project, where they put their skills to the test to build nine lifeguard stands for Ortley Beach.
 Students, administrators, board members, and representatives from United Way of Monmouth and Ocean Counties gathered at High School South on May 12 in celebration of Project SPEAR-IT and to see the culmination of the students’ hard work throughout the school year.
 UWMOC representatives helped students affix co-branded nameplates to the lifeguard stands, which will be delivered to Ortley Beach to be used this summer.

 "We couldn't be prouder of our partnership with Toms River Regional Schools and the work that the students have done this year," said Lori McLane, President & CEO of UWMOC.
 "We're excited to explore new and diverse opportunities for the program so we can continue to bridge this gap in education."

 “Partnering with United Way has been a dream for Toms River High School South,” said Superintendent Mike Citta, who championed the program as the high school’s former principal.
 “The support, resources and guidance that have been provided to our students and staff has been immeasurable.
 We have so much gratitude for United Way and their investment into our kids.”

-CLICK HERE to learn more about UWMOC’s Youth Career Pathways initiative.
+CLICK HERE to learn more about UWMOC’s Youth Vocational Training initiative.